snrnats/doc-centre/docfx_project/reports/by-carrier-service.md

 ## % of Total Consignments per Carrier Service

-The **% of Total Consignments per Carrier Service** bar chart shows how many of your consignments were shipped with each carrier service.
+The **% of Total Consignments per Carrier Service** bar chart shows the proportion of your consignments that were shipped with each carrier service.
 Each bar represents an individual carrier service.

 <a href="../images/reports/by-carrier-service-per-carrier.png" target="_blank">
     <img src="../images/reports/by-carrier-service-per-carrier.png"/>